Bodycam footage of police shooting during high speed chase vindicates police officer, sheriff says

 "I had no choice.
 I had no choice," the deputy who fired the shots told fellow law enforcement officers at the scene.

 Both men were detained.
-The driver, later identified by investigators as Jackie Harris, suffered three gunshot wounds with one bullet striking his spinal cord, leaving his paralyzed.
+The driver, later identified by investigators as Jackie Harris, suffered three gunshot wounds with one bullet striking his spinal cord, leaving him paralyzed.

 CLICK HERE TO GET THE FOX NEWS APP